rickstaa/CCDAT/README.md

-This repository contains the *Conditional game data analyse tool (CGDAT)*.
-I created this tool for a friedn of mine to help him with the soccer game data analysis.
+This repository contains the *Conditional game data analysis tool (CGDAT)*.
+It can be used to load in a csv file and filter this file based on some conditions.
+Further you can input a file with begin and end times to specify on which sections the analysis has to be performed.
+I created this tool for a friend of mine to help him with the soccer game data analysis.

-# Licence
+# License
-This tool is licenced under the GPL open source licence.
-You are therfore free use the source code in any way provided that you the original copyright statements.
+This tool is licensed under the GPL open source license.
+You are therefore free use the source code in any way provided that you the original copyright statements.

 # Contributors
 * [rickstaa](https://github.com/rickstaa)